MustagheesButt/accounts/README.md

 });
 ```

-4. `scope` is the data you get in response, if the login/registration is successfull.
+4. `<CLIENT_ID>` should be replaced by your app's client ID. `scope` is the data you get in response, if the login/registration is successfull.
 They are separated by a dot `.`.
 You will not get password in any case.
 Following are the fields you can include in scope:

 - id
 - first_name